 Community Outreach Program

-In an effort to support and grow the quality of life in Surprise, the Mayor and City Council offer the Surprise Community Outreach Program.
+In an effort to support and grow the quality of life in Surprise, the Mayor and City Council offer the Surprise Community Outreach Program (SCOP).
 The program provides financial assistance to qualified nonprofits that provide direct services to City of Surprise residents.